Karthikkc123/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

     * Megan Bowen

-The newly created team is displayed in the list of your teams.
-You have successfully created a new team with the Teams web client.
 You have successfully created a new team with the Teams web client.
 This is the end of lab 1.
 You can close all browser windows and proceed to the next lab.

 END OF LAB